euronovate/ENMobileSDK-Android/ENDigitalSignage/readme.md

 ![badge_version](slideshow.png)

-The `digitalsignage` module contains a module with a main actity called `ENDigitalSignageActivity` that allow to have a slideshow with video/image in loop in waiting for a new document to sign/edit
+The `digitalsignage` module contains a main activity `ENDigitalSignageActivity` that allow to have a slideshow with video/image in loop in waiting for a new document to sign/edit

 ```gradle
 dependencies {